-Intangible assets being Software are amortized over a period of its useful life on a straightline basis, commencing from date the assets are available to the company for its use.
+Intangible assets being Software are amortized over a period of its useful life on a straight line basis, commencing from date the assets is available to the company for its use.

-d) Impairment of Assets: -
+c) Impairment of Assets:-

 An asset is treated as impaired when the carrying cost of an asset exceeds its recoverable value.
 An impairment loss is charged to the Statement of Profit and Loss in the year in which an asset is identified as impaired.
-The impairment loss recognised in prior period is reversed if there has been a change in the estimate of the recoverable amount.
+The impairment loss recognized in prior period is reversed if there has been a change in the estimate of the recoverable amount.

-e) Investments: -
+d) Investments:-